The Equality Act 2010

 - Faith provides a common language which enables a dialogue of mutual respect and harmony

-Fostering good relations across all characteristics - between people who share a protected characteristic and people who do not share it
+► At St James's we foster good relations across all characteristics - between people who share a protected characteristic and people who do not share it.

 We foster good relations by: